Scientific Lab Equipment List and Uses - The Complete School Science Laboratory Reference Guide

 • Spectrometer (student grade): For measuring refractive index, wavelength of light, and spectral line positions — standard at A-Level, IB, and equivalent upper secondary levels.

 A burette delivers variable volumes and is used in titrations where the exact volume required is unknown until the endpoint is reached.
 A pipette delivers a single fixed, accurately known volume and is used when a precise quantity of solution is needed.
-Both are required in school quantitative chemistry and are supplied by Indian school laboratory instruments manufacturers with full calibration.
+Both are essential in school quantitative chemistry and are supplied with proper calibration.

-Q4.
-Can all the instruments in this list be sourced from a single Indian school lab equipment manufacturer?
+• Can all the instruments be sourced from a single school lab equipment manufacturer?

-Q5.
-What is the shelf life of prepared microscope slides from Indian manufacturers?
+• What is the shelf life of prepared microscope slides?

 Support